ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4s/README.md

 NOTE: an OpenShift cluster is required to install the Cloud Pak.
 This can be an existing cluster or can be provisioned using our `roks` Terraform module.

-To provision a new cluster, refer [here](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/roks) for the code to add to your Terraform script.
-The recommended size for an OpenShift 4.5+ cluster on IBM Cloud Classic contains `4` workers of flavor `b3c.16x64`, however read the [Cloud Pak for Integration documentation](https://www.ibm.com/docs/en/cloud-paks/cp-integration) to confirm these parameters or if you are using IBM Cloud VPC or a different OpenShift version.
+To provision a new cluster, refer [here](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/modules/roks) for the code to add to your Terraform script.
+The recommended size for an OpenShift 4.5+ cluster on IBM Cloud Classic contains `4` workers of flavor `b3c.16x64`, however read the [Cloud Pak for Security documentation](https://www.ibm.com/docs/en/cloud-paks/cp-security) to confirm these parameters or if you are using IBM Cloud VPC or a different OpenShift version.

 Add the following code to get the OpenShift cluster (new or existing) configuration: